 Diane Thompson, RN, BSN, CDE, CLNC, has an extensive history in nursing and nursing education.
 She possesses a strong background in diabetes and cardiac care, starting her professional career at the cardiac care area of the Cleveland Clinic in Cleveland, Ohio.
 Ms. Thompson took the knowledge and experience she learned from the Cleveland Clinic and transferred it into the home health arena in rural Ohio, after which she moved to Florida and obtained further knowledge while working as a PRN nurse in all areas, including medical/surgical, intensive care, emergency, critical care, and cardiology.
 With a desire to have a specific area to concentrate her profession, Ms. Thompson accepted a position as a pneumonia case manager, which led into a diabetes case manager career.

 Ms. Thompson has been employed in diabetes care since 2001, when she was hired as a diabetes case manager.
 After the completion of 1000 hours of education to diabetes patients, Ms. Thompson earned her certification as a diabetes educator in 2003.
 Since 2006, Ms. Thompson has been the Director of Diabetes Healthways at Munroe Regional Medical Center in Ocala, Florida.
 As the director of the diabetes center, Ms. Thompson is responsible for the hospital diabetes clinicians, hospital wound care clinicians, and out-patient education program.
 Ms. Thompson has also lectured at the local, state, and national level regarding diabetes and the hospital management of hyperglycemia.
 Ms. Thompson is a member of the ADA, AADE, Florida Nurses Association, and the National Alliance of Certified Legal Nurse Consultants.

 Ms. Thompson acknowledges her family as her greatest accomplishment.
-She is a wife of 20 years and a mother of a daughter and son, of which she is very proud.
+She is a wife of 25 years and a mother of a daughter and son, of which she is very proud.
 Ms. Thompson credits her husband for the support needed to see a goal and achieve it.
-He has been by her side through nursing school, completion of her Bachelor's degree, and onward to her Master's degree, which she is currently working towards at Loyola University in New Orleans.
+He has been by her side through nursing school, completion of her Bachelor's degree, and onward to her Master's degree, which she is currently working towards at Jacksonville University in Florida.